Heist 88: Production

 Vance had been attached to the project since 2017.
-Filming began in Chicago in August 2022.
+Principal photography began in Chicago in August 2022.

-In August 2022, MTV Entertainment Studios whom in which Angela Bassett and Courtney B. Vance had a first-look deal announced that they've joined the upcoming feature Heist 88 as they would produce the upcoming film with the two producers through its production company Bassett/Courtney Productions as the cast of the upcoming film was revealed.
+In August 2022, MTV Entertainment Studios whom in which Angela Bassett and Courtney B. Vance had a first-look deal announced that they've joined the upcoming feature Heist 88 as they would produce the upcoming film with the two producers through its production company Bassett Vance Productions as the cast of the upcoming film was revealed.

 In April 2023, Gunpowder & Sky had joined the upcoming film as co-producer.

 Release

 The film was released on Paramount+ on September 29, 2023.

 Reception

 The film has a 33% rating on Rotten Tomatoes based on six reviews.

 J. Kim Murphy of Variety gave the film a negative review and wrote, "It's a crime film that finds little joy in criminality, crammed with characters who've been backed into a corner, hindered by an overarching morality that doesn't match the material."